 Christopher Thomas - Director of Choral Activities

-Prior to his appointment at Rowan, Dr. Thomas served as Interim Director of Choral Activities at Indiana University of Pennsylvania (IUP).
+Prior to his appointment at Rowan University, Dr. Thomas served as Interim Director of Choral Activities at Indiana University of Pennsylvania (IUP).
 Dr. Thomas has taught middle and secondary vocal music in the Illinois public schools, elementary music in Arizona and has held numerous community and church choir positions.
 As a baritone soloist, he has performed with the Tucson Symphony Orchestra, Tucson Chamber Artists and the St. Andrew's Bach Society.
 Recent solo engagements have included Bach's B Minor Mass, Brahms' Ein Deutsches Requiem, and Haydn's Creation.

 Thomas received the BM in Music Education from Millikin University where he studied with Brad Holmes and later earned the MM and DMA in Choral Conducting at the University of Arizona (UA) where he studied with Bruce Chamberlain.
 At UA, Thomas was the graduate teaching assistant for The Arizona Choir, the University of Arizona's premier graduate choral ensemble where he prepared the choir for the Western Division ACDA conference's culminating performance of Arthur Honneger's Le Roi David.
 His work with the Arizona Choir earned him the University of Arizona School of Music and College of Fine Arts Outstanding Graduate Teaching Assistant of the Year award.
 His dissertation research, "Antonine Reicha's Missa pro defunctis and the Nineteenth-Century Concert Requiem" culminated with the fourth-ever performance of Reicha's choral-orchestral requiem setting.